wp-plugins/robo-gallery/README.txt

 Yes, in gallery options you can turn on/off border option

-= How to customize boder of the gallery thumbnails? =
+= How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbanil borders